Warzone2100/warzone2100/doc/js-campaign.md

 object with the following fields:

 * ```tech``` The technology to grant when the artifact is recovered.
+Note that this can be made into an array to make artifacts give out more than one technology, if desired.
 On __let me win__ cheat, all technologies stored in the artifacts managed by this function are automatically granted.
 Additionally, this function would call special event callbacks if they are